"Change your life today. Don't gamble on the future - act now, without delay." - Simone de Beauvoir.

 If you wish to build credit, you should always pay your credit card bills on time.
 Carrying a balance isn't good for your credit health - you might end up paying a hefty APR - which doesn't benefit your credit score in any way.

 Avoid carrying a balance.
 If your hands are tied, then make the minimum payment and later try to pay off the full amount as soon as you can.
-If your credit balances amass a huge amount with a high APR, consider a balance transfer card to economize your debt repayment and interest.
+If your credit balance grows to become a huge amount with a high APR, consider a balance transfer card to economize your debt repayment and interest.

 How much of your credit card balance should you pay?

 Paying the balance in full each month positively impacts your credit report.
 It also shows that you are able to borrow money responsibly and stay within the limits of your affordability.
 It makes you a creditworthy borrower in the eyes of lenders.

 If your credit utilization rate tends to shoot up, you should try to balance it by making multiple payments each month.
 Reduce your credit utilization rate as much as possible - preferably keeping it below 30%, which is considered healthy for your credit score.